GRAVITATION

 In this case \(\sqrt{1+\frac{4b^2}{R_s^2}}\simeq\sqrt{\frac{4b^2}{R_s^2}}=\frac{2b}{R_s}\) and (2.o) then gives:

-Total deflection \(\simeq 2\arccos\left(-\frac{R_s}{2b}\right)-\pi\hspace{2cm}\)(2.q) with \(\frac{R_s}{2b}\ll1\)
+Total deflection \(\simeq 2\arccos\left(-\frac{R_s}{2b}\right)-\pi\hspace{2cm}\)(2.q), with \(\frac{R_s}{2b}\ll1\)

-In the vicinity of \(h=0\), the limited development of \(\arccos(h)\) to first order gives:
+In the vicinity of \(h=0\), the limited expansion of \(\arccos(h)\) to first order gives:

 \(\arccos(h)\simeq\frac{\pi}{2}-h\), hence since \(\frac{R_s}{2b}\) is very small: